 Now that you have the fundamentals down, it’s time to put your knowledge into practice.
 Tasting whiskey is a personal experience, and the more you do it, the more confident you’ll become.
 This is where you get to explore what you truly enjoy, moving beyond traditional scotch and into the exciting world of flavored whiskeys.
 Applying these tasting steps to a spirit with a built-in flavor profile, like s’mores or apple spice, can be a fun way to sharpen your senses.
 You already have a few flavor clues to look for, which makes identifying the subtler notes of the base whiskey even more rewarding.
 Grab your glass, and let’s get started.

-Tasting Flavored Whiskey Like a Pro
+Tasting Flavored Whiskey with Confidence

 To really appreciate a flavored whiskey, lead with your nose.
 Before that first sip, give the whiskey a gentle swirl and bring the glass to your nose.
 Take a few moments to just smell it.
 Try to pick out at least three distinct aromas.
 With a spirit like Mash & Mallow, you might identify rich chocolate, sweet marshmallow, or even the warm scent of graham cracker.
 When you’re ready to taste, take a small sip and let it roll across your entire tongue.
 This simple step allows all your taste buds to get involved, helping you experience the full, layered flavor the distiller intended.